zaidotsenre/blog/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The project is divided into two separate applications: a web client, built with React and Material UI, and a server/REST
+The project is divided into three separate applications: a web client, a single-page admin dashboard, and a Minimal API.
+The tech stack includes React, Material UI, ASP.NET Core, EF Core, and Swagger.

 ### Prerequisites